 If these two simple interlinked propositions - that 1) movement learning is a fundamental aspect of movement building; and 2) that education and training is currently underutilised in progressive movements - are correct, we are confronted with some knotty questions.
 How can we develop a more adequate movement infrastructure (such as real and virtual spaces for meeting and resources, sustained networks) for cooperation and education?
 What is useful and necessary to learn at the present time?
 And how can we foster critical activist learning?
-The four other parts of this publication offer our answer to what we think might be useful and necessary to learn at the present time question and outline some of the educational ideas that underpin the project as a whole which might be of use to you in adapting the curriculum.
+The four other parts of this publication offer our answer to what we think might be useful and necessary to learn at the present moment.
+In this guide we want to focus mainly on the last question and outline some of the educational ideas that underpin the project as a whole which might be of use to you in adapting the curriculum.